Acelerômetros e sensores de vibração

 - Integration Networks : Automatically convert measured acceleration to a velocity and displacement proportional signal.

-- High- and Low-pass Filters : Permit selection of different lower and upper frequency limits on the preamplifier to exclude unwanted signals and the influence of the accelerometer resonance from measurements.
+- High- and Low-pass Filters : Permit selection of different lower and upper frequency limits on the preamplifier to exclude unwanted signals and the influence of the sensor resonance from measurements.

-Triaxial accelerometers ( also referred to as 3-axial accelerometers ) are used for vibration measurements in three mutually perpendicular directions (axes) simultaneously.
+Triaxial accelerometers ( also referred to as 3-axial accelerometers, or 3 axis accelerometer ) are used for vibration measurements in three mutually perpendicular directions (axes) simultaneously.
 As a rule of thumb triaxial accelerometers provide more measurement information than regular single axis sensors.

 Normally, triaxial accelerometers consist of three individual accelerometers mounted in a single housing 90 degrees apart.
 However, this limits the minimum size of the accelerometer and means that each axis has a different point of reference.